-Shutting Down a Controller
+Shutting Down the Controller

-- 1. Use the proper procedures for shutting down the operating system if the host system is also going to be turned off. - 2.
-If the host is not going to be turned off, shutting down the host system is not necessary, but use the proper operating system procedures to dismount any units that are accessed through the HSD50 array controllers. - 3.
-If the controller configuration contains any devices or storagesets that are writeback cache enabled, and the system is going to be turned off for an extended length of time, the batteries on the write-back cache modules drain, causing the data in the cache modules to be lost.
-If you have RAIDset or mirrorset units, or single devices with write-back caching turned on, Set NORUN on all units before shutting down your controllers. - 4.
-When the dismount and/or the operating system SHUTDOWN procedures are complete, invoke the controller SHUTDOWN commands on the controllers.
+- 1. Use the proper procedures for shutting down your operating system if the host system is also going to be turned off. - 2.
+If the host is not going to be turned off, shutting down the host system is not necessary, but use the proper operating system procedures to dismount any units that are accessed through the HSJ50 array controllers. - 3.
+If the controller configuration contains any devices or storagesets that are write-back cache enabled, and the system is going to be turned off for an extended length of time, the batteries on the write-back cache modules drain, causing the data in the cache modules to be lost.
+If you have RAIDset or mirrorset units, or single devices with write-back caching turned on, Set NORUN on all units. - 4.
+When the dismount and/or the operating system shutdown procedures are complete, invoke the controller SHUTDOWN commands on the controllers.

-Do not turn off the power to the controller subsystem until all SHUT DOWN procedures have successfully completed.
+Do not turn off the power to the controller subsystem until all shutdown procedures have successfully completed.

-5. If you have a dual-redundant controller configuration, SHUT DOWN each controller one at a time, using the following commands:
+5. If you have a dual-redundant controller configuration, shut down each controller one at a time, using the following commands: